 How Addressing Total Health Helps in Addiction Treatment

 Knowing the wellness definition is not enough to help addiction sufferers.
-There needs to be a way for therapists to apply certain treatment methodologies to help heal clients.
+There needs to be a way for therapists to apply certain treatment methodologies to help heal patients.
 That something is usually found in evidence-based therapies and holistic treatment programs.

-In the case of evidence-based therapies, the objective is to help clients understand personal connections.
+In the case of evidence-based therapies, the objective is to help patients understand personal connections.
 The connections to which we refer are the connection between thoughts, feelings as well as the resulting behavior.
 In many cases, it’s negative thoughts and feelings that drive the addiction sufferer to self-medicate and avoid negativity.
 Awareness of their negativity gives the individual a chance to change their thoughts and behaviors and subsequently, their behavior.